x0xr00t/Automated-MUlti-UAC-Bypass/README.md

 * Added obfuscation with xor on the .INF
 * Added process ghosting (exec a alternative for explorer.exe)

+# Set B64 encoded ps1 payload in the .INF data in sl0ppyuacb.cs
+* Don't forget to change >> '>b64PayloadHere<' << in the INF data!!..to sum b64 encoded ps1 u want to exec, before rolling out the .DLL file.

+# Notify !!
 * {Notify} !!
 The DLL needs to be remade if u want to use the new sl0puacb.cs !! {Notify}
 * The old sl0puacb.cs been moved to /bakcup/sl0puacb.cs, sl0p.dll been moved to /backup/ too.